dylanpieper/ShinySurveyJS-Template/readme.md

     /?survey=survey_vacation_select_group&pid=Sam_Altman
     ```

-6.  **survey_doctor_clinic**: Assign group ID to doctors in URL query with a selection for the clinic they worked in that day
+6.  **survey_doctor_clinic**: Assign group ID to doctors in URL query with a selection for the clinic they worked in

     ```
     /?survey=survey_doctor_clinic&doctor=Sarah_Chen